TACHarsis/hemtt-mod-template/ReadMe.md

 **************************************
 *** Easy to expand on mod template ***
 **************************************
-!! hemtt needs to be installed (and in system path) !!
+!! hemtt needs to be installed (and in system path or mod directory) !!

 To use for your own project: